 Post-trade transparency also may increase price competition in both liquid and illiquid markets.
-With post-trade transparency, customers can compare both price quotations and final transaction prices with the final transaction prices of other relevant transactions.
+With post-trade transparency, customers can compare both quoted prices and their own final transaction prices with the final transaction prices of other relevant transactions.
 Such comparisons may reveal pricing variations that customers could discuss with their intermediaries.
-These intermediaries, knowing that customers have information to assess price quotations and final transaction prices against other transactions in the market, may have a greater incentive to offer customers their best price if applicable regulations do not already require them to do so.
+These intermediaries, knowing that customers have information to assess quoted prices and their own final transaction prices against other transactions in the market, may have a greater incentive to offer customers their best price to the extent that applicable regulations do not already require them to do so.